All About Mobile Wallet Application Development: Trends, Figures, and Takeaways

 6. Special offers

-While in-store beacons can push special offers and discounts to customers’ phones, an eWallet can store them against the relevant loyalty program.
+While in-store BLE devices can push special offers and discounts to customers’ beacon-enabled apps, an eWallet can store them against the relevant loyalty program.

 The convenience that eWallets bring into purchasing makes them potential drivers of customers’ loyalty.
 And there is already evidence for this fact.